kitzkatz97/Minecraft-ps1-source-code/README.md

 credit to @rubixcube6 on youtube for the car example project code that this is all built apon! check it out for yourself in more detail here:https://mbdesigns.itch.io/ps1-homebrew-source-code-rendering-3d-graphics-with-psyq

+ NOTE: this requires PSYQ in order to function & compile!